CameronPrior/arista-clab-helper/README.md

 # Exec Summary
 This 'code' is designed to help you deploy, destroy and inspect topologies in ContainerLab.
 Features include:
-- Deploy 2 different Arista based topologies
+- Deploy 2 different Arista based topologies (with or without attached Hosts)
-- Automatic provisioning into CloudVision if required
+- Automatic provisioning into CloudVision (CVP) if required
 - Destroy any running lab and perform either a full clean-up or leave the files intact for next time
 - Inspect all running labs
-- Generating

 # Requirements
 Obviously ContainerLab is required in order for this to work, if you haven't already done this you should head over to the ContainerLab site and follow [this](https://containerlab.dev/install/) guide.